Pelsoft/webpacksample/README.md

 ```
 If you specify a --config file or provide a local `nodemon.json` any package.json config is ignored.

+### Install console logs colors
+    npm install colors

+# A practical purposes

+- this project will have two intentional dependencies to show the ability to include them in the packaging without having the need to copy and paste the node_modules folder in the hosting

+### dayjs

+    npm i dayjs

+### node-cron scheduler
+    npm install --save node-cron

+ **types/node** I we use typescript.
+Do you need to install type definitions for node Try `npm i --save-dev @types/node`

 ## For 01-TypesCriptApp